Skip to Content

 If you’re taking kids to Rome, you will want to make sure they are kept entertained.
 Consider taking a kids pasta cooking class, where your little ones are encouraged to get their hands dirty and tackle Italy’s most famous dishes.

-If you want to make sure that your kids don’t mean you miss out on Rome’s major landmarks, we recommend taking a kids-friendly tour of the Vatican.
+If you want to make sure that the kids don’t mean you miss out on Rome’s major landmarks, we recommend taking a kids-friendly tour of the Vatican.
 On this tour you will not only skip the line, but actually take part in a kids-friendly scavenger hunt!

 Beyond Rome